syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 ![Password editor in .NET MAUI DataForm.](images/editors/dataform-password-editor.png)

 ## Numeric editor
-In the numeric editor, the `SfNumericEntry` will be loaded and DataForm Numeric editor supports `int`, `double`, `float` data type property.
+In the numeric editor, the `SfNumericEntry` will be loaded and the DataForm Numeric editor supports `int`, `double`, and `float` data type properties.

 Also, to add a DataForm Numeric editor, register the editor as `DataFormEditorType.Numeric` for the required property using the [RegisterEditor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_RegisterEditor_System_String_Syncfusion_Maui_DataForm_DataFormEditorType_) method.

 ![Numeric editor in .NET MAUI DataForm.](images/editors/dataform-numeric-editor.png)

 #### Changing the Numeric editor properties
-You can use `GenerateDataFormItem` event to change Numeric editor properties
+You can use the `GenerateDataFormItem` event to change Numeric editor properties.

 {% tabs %}
 {% highlight C# %}